thisissoon/Handbook/styleguides/python.md

         nullable=True)
 ```

-This isn't a hard rule however but use your disgression.
+This isn't a hard rule however but use your discretion.

 ## Docstrings and Comments